 - Supply Chain Management: Prepare for the future of the supply chain management sector, learning how to identify, evaluate and mitigate risk; improve efficiencies; and utilize the most relevant technology applications.

 No matter the specialization, Smith graduates can leave the program with strengthened leadership, communication and analytical skills.
 In fact, 90 percent of graduates agree that the Smith Online MBA program expanded their knowledge of the industry.
-Such a well-rounded education applies across teams and departments, giving graduates a competitive edge as they build their business careers.
+Such a well-rounded education applies across specializations, teams and departments, giving college of business graduates a competitive edge as they build their business careers.

 With a hands-on, real-world approach to distancing learning, the Smith Online MBA program offers several opportunities for students to put the concepts and theories covered in class into practice.
 This experiential learning helps prepare students to handle complex business decisions, conflicts and challenges with greater confidence.

 Smith students also participate in opening and capstone residencies, both of which occur on campus.
 While the former introduces students to the Smith community, the latter involves an integrative business simulation to further deepen the knowledge and skills gained throughout the program.
-Both on-campus residencies provide opportunities for students to network with peers and faculty, solidifying the connections they make online.
+Both on-campus residencies provide opportunities for students to network with peers and faculty at the nationally and regionally accredited college, solidifying the connections they make online.

 Jean Barnum, an online graduate student who participated in an MBA Global Business Program to India, reflected positively on the international experience.